YinchuLi/yinchuli.github.io/_publications/2026-04-13-CHI-Poster.md

 date: 2026-04-13
 venue: 'ACM CHI conference 2026'
 paperurl: 'http://academicpages.github.io/files/chiea26-297.pdf'
-citation: 'Yinchu Li, Carine Lallemand, Regina Bernhaupt.
+citation: 'Li, Y., Lallemand, C., & Bernhaupt, R..
 2026.
 Towards Rigorous Role Design: A Survey Study on the Role Perceptions of Digital Twins in Preventive Health Contexts.
-In Proceedings of the Extended Abstracts of the CHI Conference on Human Factors in Computing Systems (CHI EA ’26).
+In Proceedings of the Extended Abstracts of the CHI Conference on Human Factors in Computing Systems (CHI EA 26).
 Association for Computing Machinery, Barcelona, Spain. doi:10.1145/3772363.3798486'
 ---
 Abstract:
 As Human Digital Twins (HDTs) evolve into lifelong health companions,